-Pink has been my favorite color since I was a little girl so how could I possibly pass up a photo op at this adorable Italian spot in Soho.
-I think it’s nice to be a paying customer at locations I’m trying to shoot at, but unfortunately, we already had dinner plans on this evening, so we didn’t go in to eat.
+Pink has been my favorite color since I was a little girl so how could I pass up a photo op at this adorable Italian spot in Soho?
+I think it’s better to be a paying customer at locations I’m trying to shoot at, but unfortunately, we already had dinner plans on this evening, so we didn’t go in to eat.
 However, the reviews online were all wonderful and I’ll be sure to stop in next time I’m in NYC.

-I bet you’d never think that garbage cans would make a list of Insta-worthy photo locations, huh?
+I bet you’d never think that garbage cans would make the list of New York Instagram photo spots, huh?
 The best part about these cans is that the artist changes designs with the changing of the seasons.
-What you see in the above photos may not last until Spring so if you like this color scheme by sure to go see it quickly!
+What you see in the above photos may not last until Spring so if you like this color scheme be sure to go see it quickly!

-Full disclosure, this is one location on my list that you can’t get to for free but is worth the cost of admission.
-The ticket for the museum is $40 but not only do you have so many photo ops inside, you also get 4-5 sweet samplings during the tour.
+This is one location on my list that you can’t get to for free but is worth the cost of admission.
+The ticket for the museum is $40 but not only do you have so many photo ops but you also get 4-5 sweet samples during the tour.
 If you love ice cream, you won’t want to miss this!
 In my opinion, it’s a good tour to do just once but no need to come back every time you’re in New York.